arpit-omprakash/100ProjectsOfCode/README.md

 ## Getting Started
 To get started with the project ideas:
 1. Pick a project from the list
-2. Crete a GitHub repository for the project
+2. Create a GitHub repository for the project
 3. Start working, possibly from scratch (reinvent the wheel if you have to!)
 4. When done, test it, and share with the tag #100ProjectsOfCode somewhere in the README of the repo
 5. Fork this repo